Is There a Treatment for Snoring?

 Many patients approve of oral appliance therapy too because it works, it’s very comfortable, and it’s easy to do.
 Their snoring is relieved along with other symptoms too, and their sleep apnea is relieved as well.
 As a treatment for snoring, oral appliance therapy is easy to recommend, and it’s what we recommend here at Koala® Center For Sleep & TMJ Disorders.

 To learn more about oral appliance therapy, get in touch with us at our clinic.
-We can see you for a consultation at one of our locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We can see you for a consultation at one of our locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
 You can call us or book a consultation with us on our Appointments page.
 We hope to hear from you soon and help you with your snoring so you (and the rest of the household) can sleep much better!